John J. McGlone, Ph.D.

 Joint Appointment in Department of Cell Biology & Anatomy

-Dr. McGlone’s first faculty appointment was at the University of Wyoming in 1981 where he was the first Frank Guggenheim Fellow awarded to an Animal Scientist for studies of pig behavior and physiology.
-His second faculty position began three years later at Texas Tech University where he has been for the past 28 years.
-He is also Director of the Pork Industry Institute (PII) and in 2008 became Director of the new Institute of Comparative and Experimental Medicine (ICEM).
+Dr. McGlone's first faculty appointment was at the University of Wyoming in 1981 where he was the first Frank Guggenheim Fellow awarded to an Animal Scientist for studies of pig behavior and physiology.
+His second faculty position began three years later at Texas Tech University where he has been for the past 30 years.
+He was also Director of the Pork Industry Institute (PII) and in 2008 became Director of the new Institute of Comparative and Experimental Medicine (ICEM).
 He was appointed Director of Animal Care Services and Institutional Official for Animal Care and Use in January, 2007.
-In 2007, he was names Institutional Official for the TTU campus Animal Care Program.
-In this role the Animal Care and Use Committee, Veterinarians and animal care staff report to him.
+In 2007, he was named Institutional Official for the TTU campus Animal Care Program.
+In this role the Animal Care and Use Committee, veterinarians and animal care staff report to him.
 He currently chairs the FASS Scientific Advisory Committee for Animal Care.
 His former graduate students hold key faculty positions at major agricultural universities.

 He maintains an active research and teaching program in farm animal welfare, behavior and physiology, and graduate student training.
 Current research projects involve pigs, horses, dogs, cats, rats, and mice in studies related to gestation sow housing, pig transport, pheromones for behavioral therapy and animal models of human disease.
 Dr. McGlone is involved in community programs to feed and minister to the poor.
 He has two grown daughters and two grandsons.